Patrick Michael Byrne (anthropologist): Career

 He was step-brother to Amelia Gillen, wife of Francis (Frank) Gillen, who was also stationed at Charlotte Waters from 1875 to 1892.
 Both men largely educated themselves by means of reading prolifically.

 Byrne collected ethnographic and natural history specimens, conducting field work amongst and with the local Indigenous Arrernte people.
 He corresponded extensively with anthropologist Sir Walter Baldwin Spencer, whom he met at the time of the Horn Expedition of 1894.
 Byrne was not formally educated or trained in science, but his deep interest led him to educate himself as he collected raw data and specimens to be sent to Baldwin in Melbourne.
 Baldwin later paid tribute to Byrne for "his generosity and long friendship...[and]...invaluable help in my Zoological work."

 Byrne's letters show that he encouraged the local women to catch animals for Spencer, which included specimens of new species.
-Spencer encouraged Byrne's scientific interests and reading, and Byrne was an evolutionist, who read and included well-reasoned critique of Alfred Russel Wallace's 1889 book, Darwinism, in his letters.
+Spencer encouraged Byrne's scientific interests and reading, and Byrne was an evolutionist, who read and included a well-reasoned critique of Alfred Russel Wallace's 1889 book, Darwinism, in his letters.

 In 1896 a paper entitled "Note on the customs connected with the use of so called kurdaitcha shoes of Central Australia", written by Byrne and described as "A careful piecing together of kurdaitcha revenge technique from accounts obtained from old men in the Charlotte Waters area in 1892" was published in the Proceedings of the Royal Society of Victoria.

 He also proved himself to be a good field geologist, discovering evidence for Permian glaciation (about 250 million years ago), which was subsequently confirmed by Edgeworth David.

 It was Byrne who suggested that Spencer and Gillen take "a first-class black boy" with them on their 1901-1902 expedition across Australia in 1901.
 They took Arrernte artist Erlikilyika (known as Jim Kite) and a man called Parunda, also known as Warwick.
 Byrne is mentioned in Erlikilyika's biographical entry in the Australian Dictionary of Biography as appreciating his skills and talent, and Erlikilyika proved himself to be a true research assistant, being the only one who understood the local Kaytetye language.

 Byrne was also reportedly a blacksmith, and buried his dog at the back of the building in a small grave surrounded by ironwork railings, which still exists.